How Long Does Foam Rolling Take to Work? | 321 STRONG Answers

 - &#10003;A single foam rolling session reduces muscle tightness and improves range of motion immediately

-- &#10003;Lasting DOMS reduction and flexibility gains require 2-4 weeks of rolling 3-5 times per week
+- &#10003;Lasting DOMS reduction and flexibility improvements require 2-4 weeks of rolling 3-5 times per week

 - &#10003;Spending 60-90 seconds per muscle group with pauses on tight spots maximizes each session's impact

-Foam rolling delivers results on two timelines.
-One session is enough to feel a difference.
-You'll notice reduced muscle tightness, better range of motion, and less post-workout stiffness within minutes.
-For lasting flexibility gains and consistent DOMS reduction, plan on 2-4 weeks of rolling 3-5 times per week.
+Foam rolling works immediately, one session reduces tightness and improves range of motion within minutes, with lasting flexibility improvements building over 2-4 weeks of rolling 3-5 times per week.
 Most people feel noticeably different by day 3-5 of consistent rolling, with significant mobility improvements appearing around the 3-4 week mark.

 ## What You Feel After One Session